AI Engineer Europe 2026: Quality, Speed and Open Source – Three Routes to the Future of Software Development

 Quality through transparency

 Build tools openly and locally.
-Whoever sees the code can verify it.
-Proprietary black boxes are the antithesis.
+Anyone who can see the code can verify it.
+Proprietary black boxes are the opposite.

 Peter SteinbergerOpenClaw Foundation · Lethal Trifecta